-Qualified personnel Workers with necessary qualifications based on theoretical and practical knowledge of hoists.
+Qualified personnelWorkers with necessary qualifications based on theoretical and practical knowledge of hoists.

 A qualified person must be in a position to assess the safety of the installation in conjunction with the application.
-Persons with the authority to undertake certain product maintenance work include the manufacturers' service engineers and trained fitters with a corresponding certification.
+Persons with the authority to undertake certain product maintenance work include the manufacturers' service engineers and trained fitters with a corresponding certification position of the load).

+Maximum capacity

-Maximum capacityLoad that the product is designed to lift for a given operating condition (e.g. configuration, position of the load).
+Load that the product is designed to lift for a given operating condition (e.g. configuration, hook